Establishing Stochastic Object Models from Noisy Data via Ambient Measurement-Integrated Diffusion: Method

 \subsection{Measurement-Integrated Strategy}

+\xxc{Figure~\ref{fig:1} illustrates the framework of AMID.
+A noisy measurement is assigned to a specific step \(t_1\) of the diffusion process through the proposed measurement-integrated strategy, and then the diffusion proceeds to the final step \(T\).
+Moreover, the {ambient-consistency loss} models the joint effect of diffusion and measurement noise.
+It guides the model to capture the noise distribution and suppress residual artifacts.
+During inference, DDIM sampling is employed.
+It starts at step \(T\) and recovers a clean image at step \(t_1\), allowing clean SOMs to be obtained without requiring any clean supervision.}
-\xxc{In a common description of a discrete imaging system, the measurement $y$ can be modeled in Eq.\ref{eq1}:

-where $n$ denotes the measurement noise.
+\xxc{In a common description of a discrete imaging system, the measurement $y$ can be modeled in Eq.\ref{eq1}: where $\varepsilon_0$ denotes the measurement noise.
 It can be reasonably approximated as Gaussian noise in most medical modalities. $\mathcal{H}$ is the imaging operator and $x_0$ is the underlying object.

-Moreover, in the forward diffusion process, $x_0$ is gradually perturbed into pure noise by incrementally adding Gaussian noise, as shown in Eq.~\ref{eq2}.

-where $\zeta = \sqrt{\bar\alpha_t}$ and $\beta = \sqrt{1-\bar\alpha_t}$.
+Moreover, in the forward diffusion process, $x_0$ is also gradually perturbed into pure noise by incrementally adding Gaussian noise, as shown in Eq.~\ref{eq2}. where $\zeta_t = \sqrt{\bar\alpha_t}$ and $\beta_t = \sqrt{1-\bar\alpha_t}$.
 Following DMID~\cite{li2024stimulating}, when the measurement noise is approximated by a Gaussian distribution, $y$ can be aligned with the diffusion trajectory.
 The alignment enables the subsequent forward and reverse processes to inherently combine the imaging system with the diffusion chain, leading to the establishment of clean SOMs.

 However, since the diffusion process assigns different coefficients $\zeta_t$ and $\beta_t$ to the image and noise components at each timestep $t$ (satisfying $\zeta_t^2 + \beta_t^2 = 1$), it is necessary to align the noise level of $y$ with that of the diffusion trajectory.
 Therefore, we propose a measurement-integrated strategy based on noise variance, as shown in Algorithm~\ref{algo}.
 Specifically, we estimate the noise variance of $y$ and normalize it to match the form of the forward diffusion process.
-The corresponding step $t_1$ is then determined by matching the normalized coefficient with the predefined $\sqrt{\bar{\alpha}_t}$.
-Once integrated at $t_1$, the sample proceeds through the standard forward diffusion to $T$, resulting in a latent state aligned with the trajectory.
-This strategy seamlessly aligns the noisy measurement $y$ with the forward trajectory and thereby facilitates denoising and the subsequent construction of reliable SOMs without clean data. }
+The corresponding step $t_1$ is then determined by matching the normalized coefficient with the predefined $\{\sqrt{\bar{\alpha}_t}\}_{t=1}^{T}$.
+Once it is integrated at $t_1$, the sample proceeds through the standard forward diffusion to $T$, resulting in a latent state aligned with the trajectory.
+This strategy seamlessly aligns the noisy measurement $y$ with the forward trajectory and thereby facilitates denoising and the subsequent construction of SOMs without clean data. }